 Where is the Problem

-There are a multitude of factors that cause dry skin in various body parts.
+There is a multitude of factors that cause dry skin in various body parts.
 In most cases, these factors mirror a person’s impoverished health habits.
 Care should be taken to discipline one’s own life in order to avoid such problems.

 - Poor hygiene – Poor hygiene can easily result in dry skin problems.